 - Shadow Articuno with Frost Breath and Ice Beam

-- Shadow Porygon-Z with Hidden Power and Blizzard
+- Shadow Porygon-Z with Lock-On and Blizzard

 - Shadow Swampert with Water Gun and Hydro Cannon